Adaptive Gentle and Chair Yoga Teacher Training

 Yoga Alliance Hours

-Hamsa Spagnola, E-RYT 500, T.R.M., is Integral Yoga certified and has been teaching various styles of Yoga for more than 30 years with compassion and an open heart.
-She pioneered, created, and developed the Adaptive Yoga Teacher Training certification program and the Adaptive Yoga Manual for Integral Yoga Institute.
-She teaches for the National MS Society in New York and in New Jersey.
+Hamsa Spagnola, C-IAYT, E-RYT 500, T.R.M., is Integral Yoga certified and has been teaching various styles of Yoga for more than 35 years with compassion and an open heart.
+She pioneered, created, and developed the Adaptive Yoga Teacher Training certification program and the Adaptive Yoga Teachers Manual for the Integral Yoga Institute.
+She teaches for the National Multiple Sclerosis Society in New York and in New Jersey.
 Hamsa also teaches stress management and meditation classes and offers Reiki classes and private Reiki sessions throughout New York and New Jersey.
-She is a traditional Reiki master and an interfaith minister of spiritual healing.
+She is a traditional Reiki master and an Interfaith Minister of Spiritual Healing.
 Hamsa is an active member of IYTA, Yoga Alliance, and IAYT.

 Rev. Sam Rudra Swartz is an ordained interfaith minister and certified in Integral Yoga as a Hatha Yoga, Meditation, and Raja Yoga Teacher.
 He received his Bachelor of Music in Brass Performance, Tuba Concentration from Boston University’s College of Fine Arts Music School in 1996.
 In 2004, Rabbi Joseph Gelberman from the All-Faiths Seminary in New York City ordained him as an interfaith minister.
 He holds additional certifications from the Integral Yoga Institutes in Hatha Yoga in 2011, having participated in Integral Yoga Institute of San Francisco’s program called Accessible-Yoga Teacher Training, Meditation Teacher Training from Satchidananda Ashram Yogaville Virginia, and Raja Yoga Teacher Training from IYISF in 2012.